 Letters & Questions

-Dear Brenda, The love and caring that comes across in your few words leads me to believe that you're already doing everything right.
+The love and caring that comes across in your few words leads me to believe that you're already doing everything right.
 I would agree with Dr. Cail,, however, and say that you need to take care of yourself as well.
-Your husband, step-mother, and, I'm sure, everyone else in your life are very lucky to have you. --Jim Duchene
+Your husband, step-mother, and, I'm sure, everyone else in your life are very lucky to have you.

 An answer from Mary Cail:

 Go ahead and get in touch the way you would if no time had passed.
 Don't worry about the delay.
 Chances are, your relatives will be more than glad to hear from you.
-Your uncle will understand; you can apologize (if you feel you need to) and reassure him that you want to be involved.
-Your aunt with moderate Alzheimer's probably will not perceive the lapse in contact.
+Your uncle will understand; you can apologize—if you feel you need to—and reassure him that you want to be involved.
+Your aunt with moderate Alzheimer's probably will not have noticed.

-Respond to what he's going through ("This is a hard time for you, Uncle John.
+Acknowledge the loss: "This is a hard time for you, Uncle John.
 As you know, Edward's mother had Alzheimer's, so we know something about caregiving" OR "This must be a hard time for you, Uncle John.
-We haven't dealt firsthand with dementia, but we want to know how you are and how we can help.")
+We haven't dealt firsthand with dementia, but we want to keep in touch and help."